Dimev/Realistic-Atmosphere-Godot-and-UE4/usage/ue4.md

 - drag a new atmosphere_mesh into the scene, scale it, and set it's material to the newly created material instance
 - you can now edit the new material instance to change the looks of the atmosphere

-### adding the atmosphere to your scene - post process version
+### adding the atmosphere to your scene - post process version (not supported in the newer demo)
 - put a post process volume in your scene (if you don't already have one) and set it to unbound (so the atmosphere is visible everywhere)
 - recommended: create a new material instance, and set the atmosphere post process material as the parent
 - under the post proces volume-> post process materials, add a new asset reference and select the atmosphere post process material (or the material instance if you made one)